bisc/prob-comp-asst/README.md

 Guide to the notebooks:
 * **prob-rules.nb**: the full set of inference rules for algebraic probability and independence statements.
+Run this before any other notebook.
+Re-run all of this notebook to reset the probability values and independence assumptions.
 * **detector-ops.nb**: the definitions of detector and the 3-value linear temporal logic over detectors.
+Run this before any other notebook.
+Re-run all of this notebook to reset the detector values such as FNR and FPR.
 * **file-ops.nb**: miscellaneous operations over data files, particularly to read monitor statistics and sample monitor traces.
 * **charting-ops.nb**: miscellaneous analysis and visualization functions, including automated binning and confidence intervals.
 * **pr-monitor-analysis** folder: materials for error rate estimation of the PR monitor: